teamz-comp523/vcp/project.md

 This project will build the public-facing interface to a computer vision volumetric capture project being built by the Reese Innovation Lab.
 VCP, standing for Volumetric Capture Processor, is an app created by the Resse Innovation lab that produces volumetric 3D models from multiple video and data sources.

 ## Project Description

-### Motivation

-### Target Platform

-### Target Users

-### Our Client

-### Impacts

-### Goals

-a longer project description (~1 page max; target audience: your mom), describing:

-- the need for the software
-- the target software platform (e.g. web app, mobile app, etc.)
-- the target users of the software
-- who the client is
-- why we should care about it
-- what the primary goals of the project are
+Volumetric capture is a capturing process that captures people and turn them into 3D models.
 VCP produces volumetric 3D models from multiple video and data sources.
 This project will build the public-facing interface to a computer vision volumetric capture project being built by the Reese Innovation Lab.

 We are going to present the VCP app created by the Reese Innovation Lab to the public using websites.
 Our website will allow authorized members to modify the data, publish new projects, scenes (within the projects) and captures (within the scenes) and download after the upload process is done.